Mon – Fri 8:30am to 5:00pm

 1. Stay Within a Color Scheme

-One of the most critical steps in combining the tiles successfully is selecting a cohesive color scheme.
-Opt for two or three complementary colors that bring your design together.
-This will make differing tile styles appear deliberate instead of random.
+One of the most critical steps in combining tiles successfully is selecting a cohesive color scheme.
+To begin with, opt for two or three complementary colors that tie your design together.
+As a result, the varying tile styles will appear intentional and unified rather than random or mismatched.

 2. Vary Texture and Finish

 They add texture variation and prevent your design from looking two-dimensional.
-You might use a mix of matte, glossy, and texture finishes for interest visually.
-For outdoor installation, make sure at least a portion of the tiles are slip-resistant for the purpose of safety.
+To enhance visual interest, you might combine matte, glossy,and textured finishes.
+Additionally, for outdoor installation, ensure that at least a portion of the tiles are slip-resistant to maintain safety in various weather conditions.

 3. Thoughtfully Mix Shapes and Sizes